 - Parole and parole revocation decisions.
 S.C.
 Code Ann. § 63-19-1830.

 NJDC’s Post-Disposition Page has more information on this topic from a national perspective.

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In South Carolina:

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 17th birthday; after age 17, the youth is charged in adult court.
+- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a young person’s 17th birthday; after age 17, the youth is charged in adult court.
 S.C.
 Code Ann. § 63-19-20(1).